 Serious bloggers are likely to need software for many aspects of their work.
 We need software for opt-in forms, visitor tracking, keyword research, site

 Google Chrome already spell checks automatically, and right-clicking any word that develops a squiggly red underline in Chrome, will provide a correct spelling suggestion.
-Spell checking by itself is not nearly as comprehensive as Grammarly’s all embracing spelling/grammar/style correction engine, but it’s also not as intrusive.
+Spell checking by itself is not nearly as comprehensive as Grammarly’s all embracing spelling, grammar and style correction engine, but it’s also not as intrusive.

 There may even be some privacy issues with Grammarly as it is literally checking every word you type.
 Hmmm – this includes passwords.
 For privacy and security reasons alone, you may want to avoid it.
-So what do you instead?
+So, what can we do instead.

-I have a client who used capitalisation in a way that I had not seen before.
+Someone I worked with used to use capitalisation in a way that I had not seen before.
 When writing, he would place what appeared to me, to be random capital letters on certain words mid-sentence.
 For example, he wrote something similar to this in a blog post.

-The customer told me enthusiastically that I was the best Plumber he had ever invited to clear his drains.Client
+The customer told me enthusiastically that I was the best Plumber he had ever invited to clear his drains.Work Colleague

-I was proof-reading his work, and suggested that he remove all the visually disruptive capital letters.
+I was proof-reading my colleague’s work, and suggested that he remove all the visually disruptive capital letters.
 I found them distracting.

-My client thought that when you use a noun to refer to yourself, then that noun could be capitalised.
+He believed that when you use a noun to refer to yourself, then that noun should be capitalised.
 This grammatical rule was not taught to me at school, nor had I noticed it in any book I’d ever read.
 But when I objected, he said that US English and UK English may well be different in this regard.

-I wanted to convince my client to use lowercase because I didn’t want his blog posts to present badly.
+I wanted to convince my colleague to use lowercase because I didn’t want the blog posts to present badly.
 To this end I asked some American friends that I knew through Facebook for their thoughts.